phonegap/phonegap-docs/docs/3-references/phonegap-cli/serve.html.md

 layout: subpage
 ---

-  Serves the application on a local web server.

-  The intended receiver is the PhoneGap Developer App running on a mobile device, but any browser can consume the content.
+  The `serve` command is used to start up a local web server for hosting the application for the PhoneGap Developer app (or any browser) to consume.

 ###Usage
     phonegap serve [options]

 ###Options
+  Some options are available for specifically setting the port to use, to enable/disable auto reload and to enable a local tunnel for providing public access as outlined below.

       --port, -p <n>       port for web server (default: 3000) --autoreload         enable app refresh on file changes (default: true)